mailgun/mailgun-js-boland/README.md

 Sending messages in MIME format can be accomplished using the `sendMime()` function of the `messages()` proxy object.
 The `data` parameter for the function has to have `to` and `message` properties.
-The `message` property can be a full file path to the MIME file, a stream of the file (that is a `Readable` object), or a string representation of the MIME message.
+The `message` property can be a full file path to the MIME file, a stream of the file, or a string representation of the MIME message.
 To build a MIME string you can use the [Mail Composer] (https://www.npmjs.org/package/mailcomposer) library.
 Some examples: